The kinematic cosmic dipole beyond Ellis and Baldwin: Conclusion

 In the general case, however, determining this effective spectral index $\alpha_{\rm eff}$ rigorously for a given dataset remains challenging.
-First, the spectral index is no longer independent of redshift.
+First, the spectral index is no longer independent of redshift: a given galaxy with fixed intrinsic spectra exhibits different values of $\alpha_{\rm eff}$ depending on its redshift.
+However, this effect can be understood statistically as a distribution of $\alpha$ values across sources, which adds to the intrinsic $\alpha$ distribution arising from the multiplicity of the sources' spectra themselves.
 Beyond this, another important issue is that most wide-area sky surveys are photometric, and the calculation of $\alpha_{\rm eff}$ requires a good quality of spectra within the range of the photometric band.
-Spectroscopic surveys have generally much less objects and this index may only be available for only a small subset of sources through cross-matching.
-Good quality spectra is generally only available for more luminous objects, therefore measuring $\alpha_{\rm eff}$ for sources at the flux limit specifically would be complicated.
-This may introduce biases which will have to be carefully handled.
+Spectroscopic surveys generally have less objects, and this index may only be available for only a small subset of sources through cross-matching.
+Good quality spectra are generally only available for more luminous objects; therefore, measuring $\alpha_{\rm eff}$ for sources at the flux limit specifically would be complicated.
+This may introduce biases, which will have to be carefully handled.
 Future applications of this test will need to address these issues directly.